Bytestorm5/Robinhood-Auto-Trader/README.md

 Trading, including algorithmic trading, is risky.
 Only trade with money you can afford to lose.
 I'm not responsible for any losses you might incur using this algorithm.

-Keep in mind that financial markets are unpredictable.

 By using this algorithm, you accept that you're responsible for your actions.
 I'm not liable for any losses from using this tool.